haskell-graphql/graphql-api/README.md

 run = interpretAnonymousQuery @Hello hello
 ```

 We require GHC 8.0.2 or later for features like the `@Hello` type application, and for certain bug fixes.
+We also support GHC 8.2.

 With the code above we can now run a query: